Welcome to a huge list of psychological pricing strategies.

 When you compare your price to a higher price, people are more likely to buy your product because they feel less motivated to research the decision (Urbany, Bearden, & Weilbaker, 1988).
 They’ve already done their homework.

-But here’s a neat psychological trick to enhance that comparison.
+But here’s a neat trick to optimize that comparison.

 If you visually distinguish your price from a reference price (e.g., using a different font color), you trigger a fluency effect.
 Consumers will misattribute that visual distinction to a greater numerical distinction (Coulter and Coulter, 2005).